lujienc/Course-Project_Getting-and-Cleaning-Data/README.md

 This section completes two tasks:

 1. Make "activityid" a factor and name its values: six activities.
-2. Make "trainortest" a factor and anme its values: training vs. testing data.
+2. Make "trainortest" a factor and name its values: indicator of training vs. testing data.

 ##### Section 6 (New tidy data)
 This section completes three tasks: